marvelousNinja/cloudfoundry_helios_guide/README.md

 Now we're ready to have some fun.
 Let's install PostgreSQL.

 # Installing PostgreSQL
+PostgreSQL is one of Helios external dependencies.
+Helios uses PostgreSQL hstore extension, so we're going to install it too.
 On my Ubuntu 12.04 LTS I did it by this:
 ```
 sudo apt-get install postgresql-9.1 posgresql-contrib-9.1